2KAbhishek/dots2k/README.md

 This repo also contains a few scripts in the [scripts](https://github.com/2KAbhishek/Dotfiles/blob/main/scripts) directory.

+## The Dotfiles Universe

+Dotfiles serves as a core for some of my other useful dev environments targeted for specific platforms

+- [Macfiles](https://github.com/2kabhishek/Macfiles): Elevate your terminal game on macOS with Macfiles!
+- [Winfiles](https://github.com/2kabhishek/Winfiles): Say goodbye to bland command lines on Windows.
+- [Oh-My-Termux](https://github.com/2kabhishek/Oh-My-Termux): Supercharge your Android development on the go!

+### Included Configs

+Some of the configs are more self contained and have been included as submodules here

+- Universal Editor of choice neovim [nvim2k](https://github.com/2kabhishek/nvim2k)
+- Window manager for linux awesome wm [awesome2k](https://github.com/2kabhishek/awesome2k)
+- App launcher for linux rofi [rofi2k](https://github.com/2kabhishek/rofi2k)

+- Eye candy and power for all your shells [Posh2K](https://github.com/2KAbhishek/Posh2K/)
+- Pretty and functional theme for tmux [tmux2k](https://github.com/2kabhishek/tmux2k)
+- Add window manager like capabilities to tmux [tmux-tilit](https://github.com/2kabhishek/tmux-tilit)

 ## How it was built

 Dotfiles was built using the internet and sleepless nights.